-To be prepared to face an emergency situation where food supplies are blocked, you need to invest in a long-term food supply.
-This supply should be made up of six months’ worth of emergency food that has a long-shelf life, and is something that you already eat.
+To be prepared to face an emergency situation where supply chains start to fail and food supplies are blocked, you need to invest in a long-term food supply.
+This supply should be made up of six months’ worth of emergency food that has a long shelf-life and is something that you already eat.

 With the help of suggestions that have come in from our readers, we have compiled a list of the top food items and emergency supplies that you can buy at the grocery store.
 The list contains foods with a long shelf-life, items that have multiple uses, and supplies that are great for bartering.